Terms of Engagement

 13. Notices

-13.1 Every notice or other communication (Notice) for the purposes of this agreement shall:
+13.1 Every notice or other communication (Notice) for the purposes of this agreement shall be in writing and be delivered in accordance with cl 13.2.

 14. General